Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 Are there any potential risks to either human health or the environment from long-term operation of emitters at this facility?

-While we’re still examining the future impacts on our own future LBTF, there are a number of these types of facilities that are operated by our Allies across the world.
-Examples include the Maritime Integration and Support Centre in Portsmouth, UK, and the Combat System Engineering Development Site in Moorestown, NJ USA.
+A number of these types of facilities are operated by our Allies across the world, such as the Maritime Integration and Support Centre in Portsmouth, UK, and the Combat System Engineering Development Site in Moorestown, NJ USA.

 Environmental Assessment